Yubico/yubikit-ios/docs/oath.md

 ### Communicating with the OATH application on the YubiKey

 Communication with the OATH application is done through the `YKFOATHSession` and the methods it expose.
-You obtain the session by calling `- (void)oathSession:(OATHSession _Nonnull)callback` on the `YKFConnection`.
+You obtain the session by calling `- (void)oathSession:(YKFOATHSessionCallback _Nonnull)callback` on a `YKFConnectionProtocol`.
 The method is guaranteed to either return the session or an error, never both nor neither.

 #### Swift